gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 The wedge symbol drawn against the `CLK` input to tell the reader it is an edge-triggered input.
 Typically the set and reset are inverse logic, i.e. `1` to do nothing and `0` to either set or reset.
 The reset pin can also be called _preset_[^bib-ti-sn7474-ds].
 {{% /tip %}}

+D-type flip-flops are used for counters, shift-registers and input synchronization.

 #### D-Type Flip-Flops with Inverters

 But how is a D flip-flop actually made?
 Basically, you could add the edge-trigger circuit to the `\(E\)` (enable) line of a D latch (as shown above) to make a D flip-flop: